mattmcnee/react-website-carousel/README.md

 This builds on the slider provided by [https://www.npmjs.com/package/react-slick](react-slick), adding custom animations and ease of use.

 ### Usage
+Download or clone the repository and add the WebsiteCarousel folder to your project.
 Import the Carousel file from the WebsiteCarousel folder
 ```
 import Carousel from '.../WebsiteCarousel/Carousel';
 ```